-•Dressings are to be kept clean and dry.
+- Dressings are to be kept clean and dry.
 You may loosen the ace bandage if it feels tight.
-Your dressing will be changed at your first post-op visit or at Physical Therapy.
+Your dressing may be removed 3 days post op or you may leave it to be changed at your first post-op visit with Physical Therapy.
 A small amount of clear drainage or bleeding is normal, you may reinforce dressing as needed.
-A TED compression sock or ACE wrap should be re-applied, starting at the ankle and wrapped up the leg to mid-thigh.
-The brace should then be replaced on the leg.

-•You may get the incisions wet when showering after your first dressing change.
+If you remove the dressing, the compression stocking sent home with you or the ace wrap should be re-applied, starting at the ankle and wrapped up the leg to mid-thigh.
+The brace should then be replaced on the leg. - You may get the incisions wet when showering after your first dressing change.
 The shower should be brief, and the wounds patted dry with a clean towel.
 You should shower from a seated position with your leg extended in front of you.
 The brace should be the last thing you remove and the first to put back on.
 It is important to avoid putting weight on the leg during your shower.
-No baths or soaking the incision until 3-4 weeks after surgery and well healed.

-• If you notice purulent drainage (thick white or greenish in color) from the wound, increasing redness, or you have a temperature of 101 or higher, please report these symptoms to your surgeon or the doctor on call.
+No baths or soaking the incision until 3-4 weeks after surgery and well healed. - If you notice purulent drainage (thick white or greenish in color) from the wound, increasing redness, or you have a temperature of 101 or higher, please report these symptoms to your surgeon or the doctor on call.